dokester/BayesicFitting/docs/BoundingBox.md

 # Bounding Boxes

-We want to investigate how bounding boxes behave in higher dimensions.
+In the note we want to investigate how bounding boxes behave in higher dimensions.

 Bounding boxes are rectangular N-dimensional boxes encompassing an ensemble of M (random) points, fullfilling some (likelihood) constraint.